mindrays/blogpost/_posts/2020-11-27-artsy-stuff.md

 regenerate: true
 ---

- Spending more time indoors this year allowed me to explore some of my artsy side.
-I tried a few DIY’s for home.
-Throughout this processs I realized DIY’s are truly an immersive experience.
+ Spending more time indoors this year allowed me to explore some of my artsy sides.
+I tried a few DIYs for home.
+Throughout this process, I realized DIY’s are truly an immersive experience.
 It was fun to see my visualizations coming to life.
 Here are a few of them:

 ### 1) DIY Coasters